nats-io/nats-java-vertx-client/README.md

         .onFailure(err ->
         System.out.println("Something went wrong " + err.getMessage()));
 ```

+This code publishes a message to a NATS subject using the publish method of a NatsClient object, and handles the asynchronous
+result of the operation using the Vert.x Future interface.

+The publish method takes two parameters: the subject to publish the message to, and the message data as a byte array.

+The onSuccess and onFailure methods are called on the Future object returned by the publish method, and are used to
+handle the asynchronous result of the operation.
+In this example, we're just printing a message to the console to
+indicate whether the operation succeeded or failed.

+If the operation succeeds, the onSuccess method is called with a Void parameter.
+In this case, we're just printing the
+message "Message published!" to the console.

+If the operation fails, the onFailure method is called with a Throwable parameter.
+In this case, we're just printing a
+message to the console that includes the error message returned by the Throwable object.

 2) With a subject and message body, as well as a subject for the receiver to reply to: